-Abstract.
-In this work, we study experimentally the effect of the geometry parameters of saw-tooth surface and micro-part on the motion of micro-parts.
-The experiments are performed for a range of saw-tooth pitch, p, micro-part length, l, and exciting frequency applied to the surface, f.
+In this work, we study experimentally the effect of the non-dimensional parameters of saw-tooth surface and micro-part and the effect of amplitude vibration on the motion of micro-parts.
+The dimensionless quantities are functions of the range of saw-tooth pitch, p, and micro-part length, l.
+The experiments are performed for these scale with a range of exciting frequency applied to the surface, f.
 By the use of particle tracking velocimetry method, we can achieve time-dependent velocity, and then ensemble-averaged velocity of the micro-parts.
-The results show that for different l and p but the same relative scale l/p, the profiles of micro-part velocity against the characteristic surface velocity pf are similar.
-However, they shift along pf axis depending on p.
-Furthermore, the profiles are the similar for the relative scale l/p of 4 to 100.
-It seems that the motion of micro-part depends on characteristic surface velocity pf than the relative scale l/p for l/p larger than a certain value.
+In addition, the method to determine the value of amplitude vibration at a range of exciting frequency is also introduced.
+The experimental results show that for different l and p but the same relative scale l/p, the profiles of micro-part velocity against the characteristic surface velocity pf are similar.
+It seems that the motion of micro-part depends on characteristic surface velocity pf than the relative scale l/p.
+We also observed that the feeding velocity of the micro-part and the amplitude were maximum in the same frequency range.